-- While the crust is cooking prepare the apples.
-In a large bowl, combine apples, 1 cup sugar, vanilla and apple pie spice blend and toss to coat.
+- While the crust is cooling prepare the apples.
+In a large bowl, combine apples, 1 cup sugar, vanilla, lemon juice if using and apple pie spice blend and toss to coat.
 Spoon over crust with a slotted spoon leaving behind most of the juices.

 - Place remaining flour, butter and sugar in food processor; pulse until coarse crumbs form and add the pecans and pulse just until combined.
 (If not using processor cut butter in as above and then chop your pecans and toss them with the crumble)

 - Sprinkle over apples.
-Bake 60-70 minutes or until golden brown and apples are tender.
+Bake 60-70 minutes or until golden brown, apples are tender and bubbling.
 Cool completely on a wire rack.

 - While the bars are baking, prepare the caramel.
 Place the pecan butter, maple syrup, vanilla, apple pie spice and sea salt into a small bowl and whisk.
 Add one or two tablespoons of warm water as needed to thin out, until you get a caramel-like texture

 - Slice into squares and serve with a generous drizzle of the pecan caramel or serve with ice cream.

 To make your own pecan butter, toast pecans in the oven until golden brown.
 Let cool and blend in a food processor for a couple minutes, until it forms a creamy butter.